AnyLog-co/documentation/tests suites.md

 ## The analyze output command

-The ***analyze output*** command compares 2 test files, each represents the result set of a ***test case***, o determine if the test case was executed successfully.
+The ***analyze output*** command compares 2 test files, each represents the result set of a ***test case***, to determine if the test case was executed successfully.

 Usage:
 <pre>